 4.1 Objective of SI or Core part WI or Testing part WI

 This study item will provide the description of the self-evaluation results towards IMT-2020 submission to ITU-R WP 4B against the technical performance requirements defined by Report ITU-R M.2514, using the evaluation criteria defined in the report, and complete the related compliance template and description templates.
-The candidate IMT-2020 RITsubmission by 3GPP based on Rel-17 NTN, will be evaluated and described as part of the study.
+The candidate IMT-2020 RIT/SRIT(s) submission by 3GPP based on Rel-17 NTN (including both NR NTN and IoT NTN), will be evaluated and described as part of the study.

 Detailed objectives of this study item include: